Lytigas/10X/README.md

 + Increment the current cells
 - Decrement the current cells
 | Do nothing
-: Read input cell by cell at the location of each cursor.
-Cursors at lower positions are selected first, with lower axis having higher precedence.
 .
-Read one input into all cells
+Read input into the cell
-, Output the bytes at each cell, using the same ordering as ":"
+, Output the bytes at the cell
 [ if the byte at the data pointer is zero, then instead of moving the instruction pointer forward to the next command, jump it forward to the command after the matching ] command
 ] if the byte at the data pointer is nonzero, then instead of moving the instruction pointer forward to the next command, jump it back to the command after the matching [ command
 ```